Michaelbecze/blog/_posts/2026-02-28-VXLAN-Using-Bridge-Groups.md

 5254.0004.4192 10    10    0000.0000.0000.0000.0000 0          10.200.1.1
 5254.0045.98bf 10    10    0000.0000.0000.0000.0000 0          Gi2:10
 ```
-I want to show 1 final command that came in very handy for me as it seems to wrap everything up every nicely.
-I am just to going post the outut but note the VTEP IPs, Vtep Peers, Encapsulation type, dridge domain, and service instance to port mapping.
+I want to show one final command that came in very handy for me as it seems to wrap everything up very nicely.
+I am just going to post the output, but note the VTEP IPs, VTEP peers, encapsulation type, bridge domain, and service instance to port mapping:
 ```
 Cloud-Edge# show l2vpn evpn evi 10 detail
 EVPN instance:       10 (VLAN Based)